tonaljs/tonal/packages/note-transposer/API.md

-## `note.transpose`
+## `transpose`

-Transpose a note by an interval.
+Transposes a note by an interval.

-This function is currified.
+Given a note and an interval it returns the transposed note.
+It can be used to add intervals if both parameters are intervals.

 The order of the parameters is indifferent.

+This function is currified so it can be used to map arrays of notes.

 ### Parameters